shoemakersknife/shoemakersknife/README.md

 My dream is to make a meaningful cultural impact on the world.

-I'm an engineer, developer, and tech enthusiast who enjoys building.
+I'm an engineer, developer, and tech enthusiast who enjoys creating.

 My other interests include music production and art.
 I love anything that involves creativity.